ripple/opensource.ripple.com/docs/simpleXRPL/references/verticals/iou/index.md

 # IOU

 The `IOU` vertical issues and manages trust line-based issued currencies.
-Each verb acts as the IOU's **issuer** — the account resolved from `from` (default: the primary signer's account) signs, and its address is the currency issuer.
+Each operation acts as the IOU's **issuer** — the account resolved from `from` (default: the primary signer's account) signs, and its address is the currency issuer.
 Callers name their own counterparty (`holder` / `destination`) per call.

 | Method | Description |
 | --- | --- |